noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 Noj: What do you mean here?

-Jon: Because one prepares for the interview stories are often embellished to appear as a good answer.
+Jon: Because often those stories are embellished to make it a good answer.
 And sometimes it's not even their stories at all.
-When I prepare and I don't have much on a question, I often just steal a story that I have seen happening and that suits the question.
-At the end of the day it's just a box ticking exercise.
-On those questions do really know more about me?Probably not.
+When I prepare and don't have much answers on a question, I just shamelessly steal a story I have seen happening that suits the question.
+At the end of the day it becomes a box ticking exercise.
+Do interviewers really know more about me?
+Probably not.
 I could make it all up and be convincing and they would not have a clue.

 Noj: What do you suggest then?